Initiatives for Environment

 ●Green Leases

-In order to promote environmentally friendly initiatives in our portfolio, we have signed green leases provisions such as providing energy data with the lessees of HMJ Group hotels, which is one of our major hotel groups.
+In order to promote environmentally friendly initiatives in our portfolio, we have signed green leases provisions such as providing energy data with the lessees, such as HMJ Group hotels, which is one of our major hotel groups.
 JHR analyzes data of energy, etc. provided by hotels and considers renovation to improve environmental performance and works to optimize operation of facilities management.
 In case of HMJ Group hotels, they can reduce utility expenses through improvement of environmental performance.

-Achievement of green lease provision (end of FY2022)
+Achievement of green lease provision (end of FY2023)

 ■CASBEE Certification for Buildings